flutter/flutter-github-scripts.dart/README.md

 ### bin/who-is-doing-what.dart

-Usage: `pub run bin/who-is-doing-what.dart [--list --markdown]
+Usage: `dart bin/who-is-doing-what.dart [--list --markdown]

 Generates a list of pending issues owned by core Flutter team members organized by the milestone they fall in, and sorted by priority within that milestone.